mattclark186/Fantasy-Premier-League-Predictor/README.md

 # ⚽ Fantasy-Premier-League-Predictor

 ## 📌 Overview
-### Data preparation, feature engineering, machine learning modelling and results visualisation, all done in Python.
+### Data preparation, feature engineering, machine learning and visualisation, all done in Python.

 Developed four XGBoost regression models (one per position) to predict a player's points in the next Fantasy Premier League gameweek based on historical player and team performance data.